JeanDesire/Web-Design-for-Everybody-Specialization/README.md

 #### Introduction to HTML5

 ##### Description
->This is the first course in the Web Design For Everybody specialization.
-Subsequent courses focus on the marketable skills of styling the page with CSS3, adding interactivity with JavaScript and enhancing the styling with responsive design.
-You can see a sample site for the capstone course at http://intro-webdesign.com/
+>This is the first course in the Web Design For Everybody Specialization.
+It deals with the basics of HTML, such as W3 validation, several tags, etc

 **Note:- This course doesn't contain any assignment**